-NFL Net feels the pressure, calls a double reverse
+NFL Net feels the pressure and calls a double reverse

 NBC, CBS also will air Pats gameAfter being almost nowhere, Saturday's Patriots-Giants game suddenly will be everywhere.